• Skip to primary navigation

 Okonomiyaki batter in a bowl.

-1. Fold shrimp into batter.
+1. Add shrimp to batter.

 Adding shrimp to okonomiyaki batter.